nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 With ``--frontend-no-tls`` option, SSL/TLS is turned off in frontend connection, so the connection gets insecure.

-The backend must be HTTP/1 proxy server.  nghttpx only supports multiple backend server addresses.
+The backend must be HTTP/1 proxy server.  nghttpx supports multiple backend server addresses.
 It translates incoming requests to HTTP/1 request to backend server.
 The backend server performs real proxy work for each request, for example, dispatching requests to the origin server and caching contents.

 For example, to make nghttpx listen to encrypted HTTP/2 requests at port 8443, and a backend HTTP/1 proxy server is configured to listen